yaml/yaml-spec/spec/1.2.2/spec.md

 ```
 ERROR:
-- The !o! handle has no suffix.
+- The !e! handle has no suffix.
 - The !h! handle wasn't declared.
 ```
 <!-- 2:7,3 -->